Hecataeus of Miletus: Genealogies

-Hecataeus' other work was a book on mythography in four books.
+Hecataeus's other work was a book on mythography in four books.
 Less than forty fragments remain.
 He applied a more skeptical approach to the traditions of families who claimed to be descended from gods.

 One fragment that has survived is the opening "Hecataeus of Miletus thus speaks: I write what I deem true; for the stories of the Greeks are manifold and seem to me ridiculous."

 Herodotus (II, 143) tells a story of a visit by Hecataeus to an Egyptian temple at Thebes.
-It recounts how the priests showed Herodotus a series of statues in the temple's inner sanctum, each one supposedly set up by the high priest of each generation.
+It recounts how the priests showed Hecataeus a series of statues in the temple's inner sanctum, each one supposedly set up by the high priest of each generation.
 Hecataeus, says Herodotus, had seen the same spectacle, after mentioning that he traced his descent, through sixteen generations, from a god.
 The Egyptians compared his genealogy to their own, as recorded by the statues; since the generations of their high priests had numbered three hundred and forty-five, all mortal men, they refused to believe Hecataeus's claim of descent from a god.
 Historian James Shotwell has called this encounter with the antiquity of Egypt an influence on Hecataeus's scepticism: he recognized that oral history is untrustworthy.